F1-Monitored/backend/README.md

 F1 Monitored is an actively developed project.

-The backend is being continuously improved through:

-* Additional analysis capabilities
-* Model refinement
-* Testing and validation
-* API development
-* Documentation
-* Integration with the frontend
+Current development focuses on improving the complete pipeline from:

+motorsport data → analysis → modelling → simulation → optimisation

+while maintaining and expanding the existing functionality of the platform.

 ⸻

-Contributors
+Team

-F1 Monitored is developed collaboratively by its project team.
+F1 Monitored is a collaborative project developed by its project team.

-See the repository’s contributor history for individual contributions.
+Individual contributions can be inspected through the Git history and repository contribution records.

 ⸻

-License

-[Add project license here]
+The objective

+The project is ultimately built around one idea:

+Use real motorsport data to understand the race, model the decisions, and investigate what could have happened differently.

+⸻